Too Much Testing

 With more time testing and less time learning, Texas students are being short-changed.
 With testing activity now taking from 28 to 45 days each school year, testing is out of control.
 What can we do?

-Save Texas Schools asks our legislature to take a second look at high-stakes testing that is draining both time and resources from the education of Texas children.
+Save Texas Schools asks our legislature to continue looking at high-stakes testing that is draining both time and resources from the education of Texas children.

 Is Texas’ Accountability System Broken?